CartoDB/documentation/app/content/react/guides/getting-started.md

 ## Getting Started

-This guide shows how you can create a CARTO for React application.
+This guide shows how you can create a basic CARTO for React application with layers and widgets.
 You will learn about the main files that compose the application and how to configure it to use datasets from your own CARTO account.

-It is a really straightforward process as you can see in the following video that also shows how to add views and layers to your application:
+It is a really straightforward process as you can see in the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GVyiUZoxL_U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="margin-bottom: 30px;"></iframe>